 - Min 22 ACT Composite or SAT 1100 Score OR

-- Min 21 on WSU Math Placement Exam (placement into college level math) & Min 40 on WSU Writing Placement Exam (placement into college level English) OR
+- Min 21 on Wright State Math Placement Exam (placement into college-level math) & Min 40 on Wright State Writing Placement Exam (placement into college-level English) OR

-- Be admitted to Wright State University as a matriculated (degree-seeking) student by May 1, 2021 of their senior year of high school
+- Be admitted to Wright State as a matriculated (degree-seeking) student by May 1, 2021, of their senior year of high school

 - Students applying for the traditional pathway should submit an Application for Admission to the College of Nursing and Health by the application deadline.*

-- Students applying for the direct admit from high school pathway should submit an Intent to Enroll form to the College of Nursing and Health by that application deadline.
+- Currently enrolled WSU students who are direct admits must submit an Intent to Enroll form to the College of Nursing and Health by the applicable application deadline.

 - Submit copies of transcripts with the application from all colleges previously attended as well as the HESI results scores (when required).

 - Results of background checks must be sent directly to the appropriate College of Nursing and Health campus.

 Complete applications and all supporting documentation should only be submitted via email to email@example.com.

 Spring admission: September 15